Ottas/Network-Packet-Indexer/README.md

 ## Objective

 Our goal with this project is to show how an analyst can work with multiple PCAPs in a more organized way, without getting lost in thousands of packets.`Arkime` groups packets between source and destination, while Wireshark shows every single one.
-So for the same event, Arkime might show 10 events, but Wireshark could display 20,000 events.That’s why we decided to go deeper into Arkime to show how it can help make analysis clearer and more manageable.`Arkime` is a powerful network capture and analysis tool that ingests, indexes, and allows fast searching of PCAP data using Elasticsearch.Elasticsearch is the search database technology that feed Arkime.
+So for the same event, Arkime might show
+10 events, but Wireshark could display 20,000 events.That’s why we decided to go deeper into Arkime to show how it can help make analysis clearer and more manageable.

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
+- Analyzed and interpreted network logs to identify relevant events.
+- Used graphs to visualize IPs and network activity, gaining a clearer and more comprehensive overview.
-- Ability to generate and recognize attack signatures and patterns.
+- Developed skills in generating and recognizing attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
+- Improved understanding of network protocols and common security vulnerabilities.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Integrated OSINT tools into our environment for efficient data ingestion and enhanced threat analysis.

 ### Tools Used
 [Bullet Points - Remove this afterwards]